 Tips and notes

 Make the hook genuinely yours — a concrete, slightly unexpected line beats any polished cliché, and it doubles as proof you can write.
-When you describe your process, focus on judgment (“I strip until only the idea is left”, “I’m comfortable killing a darling”) rather than software tools, since how you think is what is hard to hire for.
 Reference a real project of theirs in the admire field; vague flattery reads as mail-merge.
-Match the studio’s tone — dial personality up for a boutique, down for a corporate in-house team — replace every [bracketed] prompt, and remember the whole letter is assembled locally in your browser.
+Replace every [bracketed] prompt before sending, and remember the whole letter is assembled locally in your browser — nothing leaves your device until you copy it.